 “At BrokerLink, we regularly work with experts in risk-management services,” explained Duncan Hecht, BrokerLink commercial insurance advisor.
 “They provide our customers with further information and strategies about loss-prevention plans.”

-Test yourself on the current state of your loss-prevention plan with our loss-prevention checklist.
+Test yourself on the current state of your loss-prevention plan with our business loss-prevention checklist.

 Does my home insurance cover my home-based business?